AmandineGauberville/Mod1-Final-Project/your-project/README.md

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-What is the link between the impact of COVID-19 in french department and the Apprenticeships Market ?
+What is the link between the impact of COVID-19 in french departments and the Apprenticeships Market ?

 <a name="dataset"></a>